Windows

 The U-value or U-factor measures how much heat is allowed through your window so you know how well your window helps insulate your home.
 Visible light transmittance measures the light that passes through the window.
 And lastly, the solar heat gain coefficient is responsible for determining the solar radiation that passes through a window.

-Homecraft Inc., your trusted vinyl windows installer, offers quality window glass from reputable manufacturer, the Andersen company.
+Homecraft Inc., your trusted vinyl windows installer, offers quality window glass from a reputable manufacturer, the Andersen company.
 We only use the best materials in every window project we work on to give you the best results.
 Call us today at (302) 798-0302 for more information.
 Fill out our contact form to get a free project estimate.
 We serve homeowners in Wilmington and Bear, DE.

 John Zatwarnytsky